SoftEngMajid/meq-state-machine-client/README.md

-# MEQ State Machine Client – Skeleton
+# MEQ State Machine Client – Full Solution

-This branch contains the **initial skeleton setup** for the MEQ client.
+This branch contains the **complete solution** for the MEQ challenge.
-It provides the basic environment and dependency configuration.
-The full solution is available in the `state_machine` branch.
+It implements a TCP client that communicates with the MEQ server using LF‑terminated commands, explores all reachable states, and produces a clear summary of transitions along with a rendered diagram.

+---

+## Features
+- LF‑terminated TCP client (`client.py`)
+- Environment‑based server configuration (`.env`)
+- Directed graph visualization (`visualize.py`)
+- Deduplicated edges for clean diagrams
+- Diagram output (`images/state_machine.png`)
+- Clear branching strategy:
+  - `main` → skeleton setup
+  - `state_machine` → full solution

 ---